 5. Click Apply to save the settings.

-Note: If you have denied or not allowed access to the IP address you are currently using to connect to your camera, your web interface connection will close after you click Apply.
+Note: If you have denied or not allowed access to the IP address you are currently using to Note: If you have defined or not allowed access to the index of the second se

 Configuring Imaging